-- in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - complete the activities necessary to receive initial, top-line data from OPH1004 and wind down OPH1002, OPH1003 and the Fovista Expansion Studies and our Fovista contract manufacturing commitments; - potentially undertake additional clinical development of Fovista in wet AMD if the initial, top-line data from OPH1004 is favorable or in other indications if we believe there is a sufficient scientific rationale to pursue such development; - continue the clinical development of Zimura for the treatment of GA and in combination with anti-VEGF drugs for the treatment of wet AMD, or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - complete our previously announced reduction in personnel; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel if we are successful in progressing the clinical development of any of our product candidates; - · seek marketing approval for any product candidates that successfully complete clinical trials; and - expand our outsourced manufacturing activities, expand our commercial operations and establish sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates.
+- continue the clinical development of Zimura as a monotherapy for the treatment of GA, in combination with an anti-VEGF drug for the treatment of wet AMD, in combination with an anti-VEGF drug for the treatment of IPCV, as a monotherapy in orphan indications, including Stargardt disease and non-infectious intermediate and posterior uveitis, or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - complete the activities necessary to receive initial, top-line data from OPH1004 and wind down OPH1002, OPH1003 and the Fovista Expansion Studies: - potentially undertake additional clinical development of Fovista in wet AMD if the initial, top-line data from OPH1004 is favorable or in other indications if we believe there is a sufficient scientific rationale to pursue such development; - · complete our previously announced reduction in personnel; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel if we are successful in progressing the clinical development of any of our product candidates; - · seek marketing approval for any product candidates that successfully complete clinical trials; and - expand our outsourced manufacturing activities, expand our commercial operations and establish sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates.

-As of March 31, 2017, we had cash, cash equivalents, and marketable securities of \$227.6 million, of which approximately \$45 million to \$55 million is committed to the wind-down of OPH1002 and OPH1003 and the Fovista Expansion Studies, implementing a previously announced reduction in personnel and related costs, cancellation fees related to manufacturing commitments, and obtaining initial, top-line data for the OPH1004 trial during the second half of 2017.
-We estimate that our 2017 year-end cash balance will range between \$140 million to \$160 million, excluding any potential business development activities or any changes to our current clinical development programs.
-We also had \$369.9 million in total liabilities as of March 31, 2017, \$333.3 million of which related to the Novo Agreement and deferred revenue associated with the Novartis Agreement, which we are required to show as liabilities on our balance sheets under generally accepted accounting principles but which, in the case of Novo, do not correspond to any contractual repayment obligation, or in the case of Novartis, are highly unlikely to be triggered.
+As of June 30, 2017, we had cash, cash equivalents, and marketable securities of \$196.4 million, of which approximately \$20 million to \$35 million is committed to the wind-down of OPH1002 and OPH1003 and the Fovista Expansion Studies, implementing a previously announced reduction in personnel and related costs, cancellation fees related to manufacturing commitments, and obtaining initial, top-line data for the OPH1004 trial by the end of the third quarter of 2017.
+We estimate that our 2017 year-end cash balance will range between \$145 million to \$160 million, excluding any potential business development activities or any changes to our current or planned clinical development programs.
+We also had \$350.6 million in total liabilities as of June 30, 2017, \$331.7 million of which related to the Novo Agreement and deferred revenue associated with the Novartis Agreement, which we are required to show as liabilities on our balance sheets under generally accepted accounting principles but which, in the case of Novo, do not correspond to any contractual repayment obligation, or in the case of Novartis, are highly unlikely to be triggered.